🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Sun Exposure: Skin exams.

-• Occupation: Tests related to professional risks.
+• Occupation: Tests related to professional hazards.

-📱 Technology on Guard for Health
+📱 Technology Guarding Your Health

-New developments make prevention easier:
+New developments are making prevention easier:

 At Home